iotaledger/iri/STYLEGUIDE.md

     /**
      * Splits a string on whitespace.
      *
      * @param s The string to split.
-An {@code null} string is treated as an empty string.
+A {@code null} string is treated as an empty string.
      * @return A list of the whitespace-delimited parts of the input.
      */
     List<String> split(String s);